subos2008/aws-scalable-webhook/README.md

 1. Unlike terraform `cdk` will not show you a plan or diff and ask if you want to apply.
 Unless it encounters an error it will just deploy/update immediately.
 Note that CDK does not deal well with drift in the deployed setup so if you tweaked things manually and came here to reset them - you might find CDK just refuses to apply when resources have changed.
 See Drift Detection below.
 CDK will rollback on any error.
 1. Outputs also differ from `terraform`.
 They are written to `cdk.out.json` but this is local and overwritten on every deploy so `./get-outputs.ts` is provided to retrieve outputs from AWS without re-deploying environments.

-## Terminology
+View the CDK code in [bin/buffered-webhook.ts](bin/buffered-webhook.ts) and [lib/buffered-webhook-stack.ts](lib/buffered-webhook-stack.ts).

-### Faux Backend
+## The Faux Backend

-A simple dummy backed used during development and as part of the testing rig.
-You can run a complete test set including failure cases if you deploy this backend.
+A special backend that you can optionally deploy.
+Used as part of the testing rig.
+If you use this backend you can run a complete set of test cases, including failure cases, against deployed code.
+You can also use this during development if the API you wish to buffer doesn't have a test environment.

-## Setup
+## Deploy with CDK

 Assuming you have an AWS profile set up locally called `my-profile` run the following to configure your local env: